EOSC-synergy/mypipline.sqaaas/README.md

 It tells the program that you would like to do the analysis, where to find the analysis scripts, the _metadata_-file as well as the _data_-file to be taken into account for the analysis.

+**Caution:**
+Depending on the Operating System used an issue with the file encoding might occur.
+There might be data-CSV-files around which are encoded with `UTF-8-BOM` which causes errors when read in on Windows OS.
+In this case you need to change the encoding to `UTF-8` before running the survey analysis.

 ### Flags